-- 1.H1.1 Explain how ideas and innovation can contribute to a community by utilizing primary sources (artifacts, photographs, newspapers, speakers) and secondary sources (biographies, stories, articles). - Key examples include but are not limited to one of the following Hohokam/farming by irrigation, Egypt/architecture, Mesopotamia/writing, China/inventions) - Key examples include but are not limited to farming by irrigation, architecture, writing and inventions as they support content focus.
+- 1.H1.1 Explain how ideas and innovation can contribute to a community by utilizing primary sources (artifacts, photographs, newspapers, speakers) and secondary sources (biographies, stories, articles). - Key examples include but are not limited to farming by irrigation, architecture, writing and inventions as they support content focus.